fluencelabs/docs/docs/build-mvm/glossary.md

 > TODO

 Provider is an agent that operates [Peer](#peer)s in the [network](#fluence-network) identified by a public key, holding private key to sign blockchain transactions when entering [Deal](#deal)s.
 Provider generates [PAT](#provider-access-token-pat)s, fetches [PATE](#pat-envelope-pate)s from [PAT](#provider-access-token-pat)s, uses them to issue [PDT](#peer-deal-token-pdt)s for Peers and therefore to assign them to [Deal](#deal)s.

-### Marketplace

-Compute Marketplace is a set of smart contracts on the Fluence IPC Subnet where developers put Deals, Matching happens, resulting in Cloudless Deployment to occur off-chain.

-The Fluence marketplace is an on-chain institution comprised of a set of smart contracts that maintains provider offers to sell compute capacity, accepts developer offers to purchase compute capacity and attempts to match developer offers with suitable provider offers in a trustless manner.
-A successful match results in a Deal.

 ### Matching